AsherBond/wp-post-to-diaspora/readme.txt

-beta Diapora plugin
+Update Diaspora from your Wordpress!

-update Diaspora from your hosted Diaspora account
+Bad things that are true because I don't actually know PHP:

-Bad things that are true because I don't actually know PHP: joindiaspora.com is hardcoded.
+- joindiaspora.com is hardcoded.

 - it still uses Diaspora's token auth.
-We should switch to Ouath once it gets rolled out.
+We should switch to OAuth once it gets rolled out.

 - since it was a hack job from a twitter plugin, I only replaced what